DudeThatsErin/MacNPCSetup/README.md

 - Freeform for notes while I'm learning math.
 - Apple Reminders for tasks in my personal life.
 - Apple Calendar to keep track of meetings for work.
-- Warp for a terminal replacement.
+- iTerm2 as a terminal replacement.
 - Discord for Social Media.
-- VSCode for coding.
+- JetBrains (Webstorm & PHP Storm) for IDEs.

 ### Homebrew / Terminal / Shell
 #### Homebrew